CFSAN-Biostatistics/RIPS/README.md

 If a report exists for the selected day, a grey popup box will show on the bottom right, indicating the progess of the dashboard.

-An ordered horizontal graph will popup on the center box containing all the clusters
+An ordered horizontal graph will popup on the center box containing all the clusters.

+Step 2: Select a cluster by clicking on it.

+Details of the isolates in the cluster will display in the two seperate table below.

+The Focal isolates are the new isolates that triggered the Rapid Report from NCBI.

+The Neighbor isolates are isolates closely related to the focal isolates.
+These are ordered by the difference in age from the focal isolate.These are also ordered by the most recent environmentmal signals followed by the clinicals.</p><br> Blue buttons are clickable